 To perform electrical services in Delaware, you are required to hold a Delaware professional license as an electrician.
 Performing “electrical services” or “electrical work” is defined by the Board to mean any activity that is covered by the National Electrical Code (NEC) as adopted by the Delaware State Fire Commission.
 Examples are provided in Section 1.0 of the Board’s Rules and Regulations

 Types of Licenses

-If you have completed all education and experience requirements of an approved apprenticeship program and received your certificate of completion, you may apply for either a Journeyperson Electrician or other type of Electrician license.
+If you have completed all education and experience requirements of an approved apprenticeship program and received your certificate of completion, you may apply for either a Residential, Journeyperson, or other type of Electrician license.
 Journeyperson Electrician licensure allows you to perform electrical services under supervision while you obtain more experience and master the skills that you will need to pass the examination for the other types of Electrician licensure.

 If you do not qualify as a Master Electrician but have knowledge in an area(s) of specialty, you may apply for a Master Electrician Special license in one of these specialty areas:

 - Primary Distribution Systems